site logo

 <input type="radio" name="rd" value="1" />

-Elements radio, which are members of one group must have the same attribute name, but attribute value must distinguish for each element.
-According to the same name, browser ensures switched-on only one radio button element from group.
-Submitted is only one pair name=value for whole group of radio buttons, where value is according to switched-on radio button.
+type="radio" is a required attribute for this type of form element.
+All radio elements, which are members of one group have to use the same attribute name="...", but attribute value="..." have to be distinct for each element in that group.
+Browser ensures that only one radio button in the group is selected at a time.
+To the server is submitted only one pair name=value for entire group of radio buttons, where value is according to selected radio button.

 Experimental checkbox